Laurae2/R_Installation/README.md

 system.time(svd(X))
 ```

-If you are getting under 1 second, you are not using the standard R BLAS (because you need a computer with over 7 GHz to go under 1 second with the standard R BLAS.
+If you are getting under 1 second, you are not using the standard R BLAS (because you need a computer with over 7 GHz to go under 1 second with the standard R BLAS).
+Here is MKL (OpenBLAS fares similarly):

 ```
 > X <- matrix(rnorm(1000000), 1000, 1000)